Frequently Asked Questions

 - Donate.
 It might not feel very hands-on to you, but your donation will make a huge difference in the life of a refugee.

 To find volunteer opportunities with UNHCR, contact your nearest local office.
 Find a list of local offices here.
-Within the wider UN system, consider becoming a UN Volunteer (UNV).
+Within the wider United Nations system, consider becoming a UN Volunteer.
 Learn more about volunteering on the UN Volunteers page.
 UN Volunteers must be at least 25 years old and have at least 2 years of work experience.
-Back to top

 About UNHCR's work

-UNHCR staff in 134 countries are working to ensure the protection of people forced to flee, strengthen access to education and livelihoods, and provide life-saving support like shelter, water, food and health care.
+UNHCR staff in 132 countries are working to ensure the protection of people forced to flee, strengthen access to education and livelihoods, and provide life-saving support like shelter, water, food and health care.
 UNHCR partners with governments, non-profit organizations and private-sector companies to support forcibly displaced people and the communities hosting them.
-Back to top

 UNHCR relies almost entirely on voluntary contributions.
-Individual governments and the European Union provide 86 percent of our budget.
-Another 10 percent comes from individuals and the private sector.
+Individual governments and the European Union provide 85 per cent of our budget.
+Another 11 per cent comes from individuals and the private sector, including foundations, corporations and the public.
 Even so, UNHCR typically receives only half the money it needs each year.
-Back to top

 Donating to UNHCR

 You can donate online to help refugees, asylum-seekers and stateless people in need.
-Visit our website at the following address: http://donate.unhcr.org.
-For other payment methods, please get in touch with our Donor Care team at [email protected] Back to top
+Visit our website at the following address: donate.unhcr.org.
+For other payment methods, please get in touch with our Donor Care team.

 I have stocks or products that I am interested in giving to UNHCR as an in-kind donation.
 What information should I provide about what I can offer?